 2.2.
 Scenario Identification

-To ensure that the behavioural competencies identified in the previous paragraphs are ready to be assessed, ODD-relevant [scenarios and situations] must be identified.
+To ensure that the behavioural competencies identified in the previous paragraphs are ready to be assessed, ODD-relevant scenarios must be identified.

 Scenarios can be described at different abstraction levels (i.e., functional, abstract, logical, and concrete) by focusing the scenario description on specific aspects, while leaving other details for further processing.